barton-willis/operator_algebra/README.md

 # A Maxima package for operator algebra

-This is an operator package for the Maxima Computer Algebra System, with a focus on quantum mechanical operators.
+This is a package for handling operator algebra within the Maxima Computer Algebra System, with a particular emphasis on quantum mechanical operators.

 ### Installation